spenjnb/startup-cs260/README.md

 - To see boder lines, use "border: size solid color. <br/>
 - Take advantage of positioning by using, absolute/relative, flex, float. <br/>
 <h3>Learning JavaScript</h3>
 emsp;Language based on C, Java, and Scheme.
 Most used language and all websites use them.
 It compiles at runtime.
 JavaScript does not complain too much (which is actually not good).
-Important links to refer to for more information [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) or [CanIUse](https://caniuse.com/). <br/>
+Important links to refer to for more information [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) or [CanIUse](https://caniuse.com/).
+JS is a weakly typed language, meaning that variables always have type, but they can change type when assigned a new value. <br/>
 - JavaScript console object provides interaction wiht debuggers console. <br/>
 - Console object outputs value of texts and objects, timers and iterations. <br/>
 - Link : https://github.com/webprogramming260/.github/blob/main/profile/javascript/console/console.md. <br/>